-- Installed characteristics of Equal percentage valve is nearly linear when pressure drop varies with the flow.
+- Installed characteristics of the Equal percentage valve are nearly linear when pressure drop varies with the flow.

 - Choose Equal percentage characteristics, if Pvalve < 70% of system Pressure Drop

-- Choose Linear characteristics, if Pvalve > 70% of system Press.
-Drop
+- Choose Linear characteristics, if Pvalve > 70% of system Pressure Drop

 Data Required for Control Valve Sizing